ivan-konov/SwiftStack/README.md

 // get count of the elements contained in the stack let stackCount = stack.count

-// check if an element is contained in the stack let elementsContaied = stack.containsElement("element")

-// get the first index of an element if contained in the stack let indexOfElement = stack.indexOfElement("element")
+// check if an element is contained in the stack and get it's index in the stack if present let indexOfElement = stack.findElement("element")

 ```